-Secondly, the team is responsible.
+Secondly, the development team is responsible.
 We are all professionals and adults.
-We need to recognize circular discussions and rabbit holes.
+We need to recognize circular discussions and rabbit holes and avoid them.
 Sure the Scrum Master should help with this, but we all need to be responsible.
 A good Scrum Master will teach their team how to effectively facilitate their own meetings.

 What is the Point of All Those Scrum Meetings?